Salem couple rides their bikes through Peabody and Salem areas, a new hobby the couple picked up during the covid pandemic

 • Call the Police: Even if the cyclist seems to be uninjured, you should still call the police so they can come out and file a police report on the incident and check on the cyclist themselves.

 • Mandatory Accident Reporting: Massachusetts law requires you to submit an accident report for any motor vehicle accident that results in an injury or property damage exceeding $100 within five days of the accident.
-The easiest way to comply with this requirement is to call the police to the accident scene for them to make a report.
+The easiest way to comply with this requirement is to call the police to the accident scene so they can make a report.

 • Gather Evidence: Take photos of any damage to your car and the bike.
 Take notes of what happened, the date, time, the street you are on, and any weather conditions or other factors contributing to the incident.
 If anyone around saw the accident and stayed on the scene, you can also ask for their contact information and what they saw.